|

 Fire KingFire King was a line of the Anchor Hocking Glass Company which began in 1941 and continued into the 1970s.
 They produced dinner, glass and tableware in numerous patterns and colors but are probably most well-known for their Jade-ite pieces.
 I offer quite a selection of mugs as well as other items.
 Pieces are found in Dinnerware, Kitchenware and Glassware. | ![]() |

 Fitz and FloydLike Lefton and other companies, Fitz and Floyd is a distributor of foreign-made dinnerware.
-The company is located is Dallas, Texas. | ![]() |
+The company was founded in 1960 and it's headquartered in Dallas, Texas. | ![]() |

 Flintridge ChinaThe Flintridge China Company began in Pasadena, California in 1946.
 It was acquired by Gorham in 1970.
 Gorham continued many of the Flintridge patterns for a time so you will find pieces with one or the other backstamps.
-I have pieces from over thirteen of their patterns. | ![]() |
+I have pieces from over thirteen of their patterns.
+The Flintridge China Company began in Pasadena, California in 1946.
+It was acquired by Gorham in 1970.
+Gorham continued many of the Flintridge patterns for a time so you will find pieces with one or the other backstamps.
+I have pieces from over thirteen of their patterns but for some reason, patterns are hard to find. | ![]() |

 FranciscanFranciscan Ware, or Franciscan Pottery as it was first named in 1934, was manufactured by Gladding-McBean and Company of Glendale, CA. Scores of different styles and patterns were produced.
 In 1962 Gladding McBean and Company merged with the Lock Joint Pipe Company and became Interpace.
-The Franciscan line continued in California until 1984 when the facility at Glendale was closed and all production moved to England (and later some patterns/pieces were produced in Japan, China and Portugal).
-Several of the older patterns are still being produced in England by various divisions of Waterford Wedgwood but their look and size is slightly different.
-It is important to note that not all pieces carry the “Franciscan” mark.
+Franciscanware was produced in California until 1984 when the facility at Glendale was closed and all production moved to England.
+Johnson Brothers of England then produced some of the patterns in England (later some patterns/pieces were produced in Japan, China and Portugal).
+It is important to note that not all pieces carry a “Franciscan” mark.
 Unless you are familiar with a particular pattern, you may not recognize it as “Franciscan.”
-I carry mostly those patterns produced in California but also a few made in England which I list separately.
-I have pieces from over 130 Franciscan patterns.
+I carry mostly those patterns produced in California but also a few made in England and China which I list separately.
+Even those pieces made in California have slight variations due to mold changes, or, for those which are hand-painted, the skill of the painter.
+I have pieces from one hundred and sixty-six Franciscan patterns.
+I always think of Desert Rose for Easter (although Wild Flower would work equally well), Ivy for St. Patrick's Day, October for Thanksgiving and Apple for Christmas.
+Franciscan China is now only produced in China.
 While some of the English glassware is listed with the English dinnerware, the pieces produced in the USA by Fostoria (Cabaret) and Tiffin (Madeira) are listed under Glassware. | ![]() |

 Franconia/KrautheinFranconia/Krauthein is located in the Selb Bavaria region of Germany.
 The company was orginally founded in 1884 as Krauthein and Adelberg.
 Franconia China purchased it around 1945.
 Both names can be found on the backstamps. | ![]() |